Hip Pain Relief

 The Mayo Clinic states that cartilage injuries, known as labral tears, are specific to hip pain.
 However, painful injuries that cause instability in the hips can also affect parts of the body that are located in the same kinetic chain.
 For example, tight hip flexor muscles and weak gluteus medius muscles can cause the hip to rotate inward without you realizing it.
 This can cause painful problems such as iliotibial band friction syndrome.

 Additional causes of hip joint pain may include fractures, bursitis, certain cancers, or avascular necrosis (also known as osteonecrosis).
 Avascular necrosis is a condition that occurs when blood flow to the hip bones slows down, causing the bone tissues to die.
-This condition happens most commonly in the hips and can develop as a result of a dislocation, fracture, or long-term use of high-dose steroids.
+This condition happens most commonly in the hips and can develop as a result of dislocation, fracture, or long-term use of high-dose steroids.

 How will physical therapy relieve my hip pain?